Innodroid/innodroid.github.io/_posts/2016-01-31-a-complex-activity-transition-part-1.md

 >   - Enable window content transitions in your theme.
 >   - Specify a shared elements transition in your style.
 >   - Define your transition as an XML resource.
->   - ~~Assign a common name to the shared elements in both layouts with the android:transitionName attribute.~~
+>   - <del>Assign a common name to the shared elements in both layouts with the android:transitionName attribute.</del>
 >   - Use the ActivityOptions.makeSceneTransitionAnimation() method.

 The step I crossed out above creates problem.
 While you *can* specify a transitionName attribute to make things easy in a very simple use case (just two images on each activity), that's rarely the use case in a real application.
 But the documentation leads you to believe you must use the transitionName.
 So, you may experiment with solutions that at runtime call `setTransitionName` dynamically on the image you want to transition.
 But you just don't need to go down that path.
 In fact, you don't need to use it at all!

 In general I have stumbled into strange problems with transitions crashing, being glitchy, unreliable, or just not working at all.
 It's difficult to determine the cause of the problem with nothing to go on.
 Ultimately you see this resulting in [pull requests like this](https://github.com/MythTV-Clients/MythtvPlayerForAndroid/commit/cf67ee294a9c6358ff3dcabecba4a6cdc76d148e) where the Myth TV folks "fixed" a bug with transitions by just removing them completely.

-##The Setup
+## The Setup

 First setup , define your app theme to include these elements: